 Where appropriate, Honorary Researchers may be expected to provide day-to-day guidance to staff in relation to research activities.
 However, responsibility for formal management of staff and employment matters will rest with the Head of Department or their nominee (HRA clause 3).

-Honorary Researchers must comply with the University’s harassment policy, as well as all other relevant policies (HRA clause 4).
+Honorary Researchers must comply with the University’s harassment policy, the relevant terms of the University’s Statutes and Regulations (“the University Statutes”); and will honour the relevant policies and codes of practice, which are published under the authority of the University Statutes (as detailed in annex A of the agreement) (HRA clause 6).

 University Statutes and intellectual property